 The U.S. team includes faculty from Boston University and MIT, and is led by Yannis Paschalidis, director of the Center for Information and Systems Engineering, and professor in the College of Engineering at Boston University.
 Principle investigators include BU College of Engineering Professors John Baillieul, Yannis Paschalidis, and Roberto Tron; Neuroscience Professors Michael Hasselmo and Chantal Stern of the College of Arts and Sciences; and Computer Science Professor Margrit Betke.
 Researchers from MIT CSAIL include John Leonard, Samuel C. Collins Professor of Mechanical and Ocean Engineering, and Nicholas Roy, Bisplinghoff Professor of Aeronautics and Astronautics.

-The Australian team includes faculty from four Australian-based universities and is led by Professor Girish Nair at the University of Melbourne.
+The Australian team includes faculty from five Australian-based universities and is led by Professor Girish Nair at the University of Melbourne.
 Principal investigators include Professors Anthony Burkitt, William Moran, Girish Nair, and Iman Shames of University of Melbourne; Professor Ken Cheng of Macquarie University; Professor Michael Milford of Queensland University of Technology; and Professor Andrey Savkin of University of New South Wales.

 U.S. Research Team